HackYourFuture/databases/lesson3/README.md

 ## Pre-Class Readings

-Also, please read the following pages that explains the ACID database model and connecting to MySQL from node.
+Please read the following pages that explains the ACID database model:
 - [The ACID Database Model](https://www.thoughtco.com/the-acid-model-1019731)
 - [Why you should never use MongoDB](http://www.sarahmei.com/blog/2013/11/11/why-you-should-never-use-mongodb)